 - Installation and repairs must be performed by a qualified technician. - The heat pump contains refrigerant under pressure.
-Repairs to the refrigerant circuit must not be attempted by untrained and/or unqualified individuals.
+Repairs to the refrigerant circuit must not be attempted by untrained and / or unqualified individuals.
 Service must be performed only by qualified HVAC technicians.
 Recover refrigerant before opening the system. - Improper water chemistry can present a serious health hazard.
-To avoid possible hazards, maintain pool/spa water per standards as detailed in this document. - Prolonged immersion in water warmer than normal body temperature may cause a condition known as Hyperthermia.
-The symptoms of Hyperthermia include unawareness of impending hazard, failure to perceive heat, failure to recognize the need to exit the pool or spa, and unconsciousness.
+To avoid possible hazards, maintain pool / spa water per standards as detailed in this document. - Prolonged immersion in water warmer than normal body temperature may cause a condition known as Hyperthermia.
+The symptoms of Hyperthermia include unawareness of impending hazard, failure to perceive heat, failure to recognize the need to exit the spa, and unconsciousness.
 The use of alcohol, drugs, or medication can greatly increase the risk of fatal Hyperthermia.
-People having an adverse medical history, or pregnant women should consult a physician before using a hot tub or spa.
+In addition, persons having an adverse medical history, or pregnant women, should consult a physician before using a hot tub or spa.
 Children and the elderly should be supervised by a responsible adult. - Prolonged immersion in water colder than normal body temperature may cause a condition known as Hypothermia.
 The symptoms of Hypothermia include shivering (although as hypothermia worsens, shivering stops), clumsiness or lack of coordination, slurred speech or mumbling, confusion and poor decision-making, drowsiness or low energy, lack of concern about personal welfare, progressive loss of consciousness, weak pulse and slow or shallow breathing.
-Persons having an adverse medical history, or pregnant women, should consult a physician before immersing in a cold body of water.
-Children and the elderly should be supervised by a responsible adult. - This appliance is not to be used by persons (including children) with reduced physical, sensory, or mental capabilities, or lack of experience and knowledge, unless they have been given supervision or instruction. - Children must be supervised and are not to play with the appliance.
+In addition, persons having an adverse medical history, or pregnant women, should consult a physician before immersing in a cold body of water.
+Children and the elderly should be supervised by a responsible adult.

-- Maintain proper water chemistry to avoid damage to the pump, filter, pool shell, etc. - Water flow exceeding the maximum flow rate requires a bypass.
-Damage due to excessive water flow will void the warranty.
+- Maintain proper water chemistry in order to avoid damage to pump, filter, pool shell, etc. - Water flow exceeding maximum flow rate requires a bypass.
+Damage due to excessive water flow will void warranty.